Last Updated on 17 February, 2021 by Veronica

 Milk Bottle

-Clinton is a town where you have to stop and dedicate a little time to it.
+Clinton is a town where you must stop and dedicate a little time to it.
 It was founded in 1903 and is still a thriving town.

 Here you can see some history of Route 66 told decade by decade.
 Here, you can see neon posters of old motels and rooms with classic cars.
 In some, you can get in and take a photo!